SpeedyTransforms

 0.0+0.0im 0.0+0.0im 0.0+0.0im 0.0+0.0im 0.0+0.0im 0.0+0.0im

-Now gridded is the function that takes spectral coefficients alms and converts them a grid-point space map
+Now transform is the function that takes spectral coefficients alms and converts them a grid-point space map (or vice versa)

 128-element, 8-ring FullGaussianGrid{Float64}: